ibm-cloud-docs/dns/dns-records-overview.md

 ## `A` records
 {: #the-a-record-section}

-Most records are **A** records.
-This allows the greatest versatility in pointing your domain names where you want them go.
+Most records are **A** records, which allow the greatest versatility in pointing your domain names where you want them to go.
 Each record consists of a hostname and an IP address.

 **Host field:** The hostname for that particular **A** record.
-The hostname should be what precedes the _.domain.com_ in your FQDN (fully qualified domain name).
+The hostname is what precedes the _.domain.com_ in your FQDN (fully qualified domain name).
 For instance, on `www.domain.com`, `www` is the host.
 Whatever is listed here, the lookup automatically appends `.domain.com` to the query.
 A blank **A** record ( _domain.com_ rather than _host.domain.com_) is created by putting a `@` sign in the hostname field.

 Common **A** records include: `www.domain.com`, `ftp.domain.com`, `mail.domain.com`, `webmail.domain.com`, `mysql.domain.com`